i3-gnome/i3-gnome/README.md

 Allows you to use i3wm with GNOME 3 Session infrastructure.

 ## What do I get by installing it?
-- In order to manage GNOME things such as your cursor/icon, (GTK) themes and online accounts.
+- A way to manage GNOME things such as your cursor/icon, (GTK) themes and online accounts.
 - A friendly bridge that keeps your stuff from GNOME in an i3 environment.
 - Useful for people that are getting started with i3wm, but don't want to uninstall their current desktop environment.